blueewhitee/blockbyscroll/README.md

 - **Break Suggestions**: Receive personalized break recommendations
 - **Content Quality Tracking**: Monitor the quality of content you consume

-#### Pomodoro Integration
-- Set focus sessions with automatic scroll counter resets
-- Receive break notifications based on productivity patterns
-- Track focused vs. distracted browsing time

 ### Daily Usage Workflow

-1. **Start Your Session**: Open the extension and optionally set a Pomodoro timer
+1. **Start Your Session**: Open the extension and start browsing mindfully
 2. **Browse Mindfully**: The extension tracks your activity across monitored sites
 3. **Monitor Progress**: Check the scroll counter in the bottom-right corner
 4. **Receive AI Insights**: Get real-time content quality feedback and recommendations
 5. **Manage Videos**: Click "View Video" buttons to consciously engage with video content
-6. **Take Breaks**: Follow AI suggestions or Pomodoro prompts for optimal break timing
+6. **Take Breaks**: Follow AI suggestions for optimal break timing
 7. **Reset When Needed**: Use manual reset or let automatic timers refresh your limits

 ### Pro Tips
 - **Custom Limits**: Set lower limits for high-distraction sites and higher limits for educational sites
 - **Video Overlays**: Use them to reduce impulsive video consumption on social media
 - **AI Analysis**: Pay attention to content quality scores to improve your browsing habits
-- **Pomodoro Mode**: Combine with focus sessions for maximum productivity

 ## Privacy & Security